oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 ### Applicability to HybridSystem

 Not applicable as the HybridSystem does not contain any physical hosting components, and the security of the Azure and Office 365 hosting equipment is the responsibility of Microsoft and is addressed in the respective IRAP reports for each service.
-For HybridSystem components hosted on-premises, such as the Azure AD Connect and Exchange servers, the Agency is responsible for their physical security controls.
+For HybridSystem components hosted on-premises, such as the Azure AD Connect and Exchange servers, the organisation is responsible for their physical security controls.

 ### HybridSystem compliance approach

-The HybridSystem inherits physical security controls from the underlying Azure and Office 365 platforms, and from the Agency itself.
+The HybridSystem inherits physical security controls from the underlying Azure and Office 365 platforms, and from the organisation itself.

 ### Security controls provided by the HybridSystem

 Not applicable.

-### Residual controls to be addressed by the Agency
+### Residual controls to be addressed by the organisation

-- The Agency is responsible for the physical security of all Agency-owned equipment, such as network devices and endpoint devices, that are utilised to connect to Azure and Office 365.
+- The organisation is responsible for the physical security of all organisation-owned equipment, such as network devices and endpoint devices, that are utilised to connect to Azure and Office 365.
-- The Agency is responsible for the physical security controls for all on-premises servers leveraged by the HybridSystem.
+- The organisation is responsible for the physical security controls for all on-premises servers leveraged by the HybridSystem.

 ## Personnel security